 01 of 36

 Once the dyes are ready, the way you apply the dye depends on the fabric or fibers you wish to color.
-Once you've mastered the technique, your crafts and fashion will be unique.Continue to 2 of 36 below.
+Once you've mastered yellow dyes, why not try to create other colors:Continue to 2 of 36 below.

 02 of 36